Paula Cox: Cabinet appointments

 Cox was appointed Commander of the Order of the British Empire (CBE) in the 2014 Birthday Honours for public service in Bermuda.

 Corporate life

 Paula A. Cox is a corporate lawyer, having served as a lawyer for ACE Limited as their Corporate Counsel and previously as Vice-President and Senior Legal Counsel of Global Funds Services at the Bank of Bermuda Limited.

 Personal life

 Cox is married to businessman Germain Nkeuleu, with whom she has a son, Stephan.
-She has two brothers, Jeremy Cox, chief executive officerExecutiveof the Bermuda Monetary Authority, and Robert Cox, an electrical engineer presently working in the United States.
+She has two brothers, Jeremy Cox, chief executive officer of the Bermuda Monetary Authority, and Robert Cox, an electrical engineer presently working in the United States.
 Paula Cox is an avid reader of international biographies and collector of African antiquities.